 - Carcinogens – these increase the chances of elevated cancer growth.

-There are many toxic chemicals present in your household cleansers.
+There are many toxic chemicals present in your household cleaners.
 The four main toxins include:

 The same elements that are meant to disinfect the place are the most dangerous ones.
 Even though disinfecting our houses is good for health, majority of the disinfectants are pesticides, which include endocrine disruptors and carcinogens.
 These are tricky to destroy once ingested.